EMD GP60

-An EMD GP60 is a 4-axle (B-B) diesel-electric locomotive built by General Motors Electro-Motive Division between 1985 and 1994.
+The EMD GP60 is a model of 4-axle (B-B) diesel-electric locomotive built by General Motors Electro-Motive Division between 1985 and 1994.
 The GP60 was EMD's first engine that was classified as a "third-generation" locomotive.
 Hidden behind the electrical cabinet doors on the rear wall of the cab, the GP60 concealed a trio of microprocessors that monitored and managed a host of engine, cooling system and control functions.
 The engine's on-board microprocessors replaced hundreds of wiring circuits, dozens of relays and all but one module card, making it an improvement among EMD's engines.

 Power was provided by a 16-cylinder 710G3A diesel engine, which could produce 3800 hp.
 This locomotive was 59 feet 9 inches long and featured a 3700 USgal fuel tank.
 The GP60 series shared the same frame as the GP59.
 Cabless 'B' units of this locomotive model were also built; they were known as GP60B models.
 Units built with a North American Safety Cab were designated GP60M.
 These latter two types were purchased exclusively by the Atchison, Topeka and Santa Fe Railway.
 A total of 294 GP60, 23 GP60B and 63 GP60M units were built by EMD.
 Due to the mainstream focus of railroads on powerful six-axle units, and strict emissions standards, aside from the collaborations with Motive Power Incorporated, the GP60 is the last new EMD "Geep".